Submission Guidelines

 • README File: Please include a README file alongside the files.
 It should include at minimum a title and a description of the content.

 • File naming: Files should be clearly named and cannot include spaces or special characters.
 File names should generally be lowercase, unless they are “special files”.
-Please keep file names brief
+Please keep file names brief.

 • File types: Data should be kept in open-source, machine readable formats.
 CSVs are a good option for small datasets.